vikas9-dev/microservices/doc/02_Building_Microservices_using_Spring_Boot.md

 ## 2. 🌱 Introduction to Spring Boot: The Ultimate Framework for Java Microservices 🚀

-In the previous lecture, we talked about one of the key challenges developers face when building microservices — and we also saw how **Spring Boot** is the best solution to overcome that 🧱➡️⚙️.
+We talked about one of the key challenges developers face when building microservices — and we also saw how **Spring Boot** is the best solution to overcome that 🧱➡️⚙️.
 So now you might be wondering: **What exactly is Spring Boot, and why is it the top choice for building Java-based microservices?** Let’s dive in! 🏊‍♂️

 Spring Boot is a powerful framework built on top of the **Spring Framework**.
 It simplifies the process of developing and deploying Java web applications — especially microservices — by reducing the need for complex configurations and boilerplate code 🎯📉.
 With Spring Boot, you can focus on your **business logic** while the framework takes care of the heavy lifting — like packaging, running, and deploying your app inside an **embedded server** like Tomcat 🚀📦.